2020 Graduate Award Recipients

 Myers volunteers as a firefighter/EMT for the Shrewsbury Volunteer Fire Department.
 He was a member of the Calvert K-9 Search Team in Maryland where he served as a K-9 handler in training, search and rescue Technician, EMT, and rope rescue technician.

-A three-time graduate of Excelsior College, he also earned an Associate in Applied Science in Technology in 2011 and a Bachelor of Professional Studies in 2016.
+A three-time graduate of Excelsior University, he also earned an Associate in Applied Science in Technology in 2011 and a Bachelor of Professional Studies in 2016.

 Jeffrey A. Lemon

 Jeffrey A. Lemon, of Fredericksburg, Virginia, completed a Bachelor of Science in Liberal Arts in February 2020 with a 3.93 GPA.
 He is currently stationed at Marine Corps Base Quantico, working at the Air Station in direct support of HMX-1 Presidential Helicopter Squadron.
 Lemon oversees the meteorologists and the communication and radar technicians at the installation.

 Lemon has served over 19 years in the Marine Corps, serving in Operation Iraqi Freedom, Operation Enduring Freedom, and Special Purpose Marine Air-Ground Task Force-Crisis Response-Africa in 2015.
 From 2015 until 2019, he provided training and guidance at Training and Education Command, Marine Corps Base Quantico.